-Learning In Practice Awards
+Learning in Practice Awards 2016

-Recognizing vendors that have rolled out an innovative and effective e-learning program or suite for a client.
+Recognizes vendors that have rolled out an innovative and effective e-learning program or suite for a client.